LoicKonan/2143-OOP-Konan/Assignments/A07/README.md

 #### Possible Classes

 **Player**

--- Has a Shape
+- Has a Shape
-Has a Size
+- Has a Size
-Has a Color
+- Has a Color
-Has a Speed
+- Has a Speed
-Has a Location (could change)
+- Has a Location (could change)
-Can move in any direction using keys
+- Can move in any direction using keys
-Can collide with other "objects"
+- Can collide with other "objects"

 **Debris**

---Has a Shape
+- Has a Shape
-Has a Size
+- Has a Size
-Has a Color
+- Has a Color
-Has a Speed
+- Has a Speed
-Has a Location (could change)
+- Has a Location (could change)
-Can move in any direction
+- Can move in any direction
-Can collide with other "objects"
+- Can collide with other "objects"

 **Scoring**

-When a Player comes collides with Debris score is negatively effected.
+- When a Player comes collides with Debris score is negatively effected.
-When a piece of Debris leaves game screen (on the left), score is positively effected.
+- When a piece of Debris leaves game screen (on the left), score is positively effected.

 **Text**

-Has a Font (can change)
+- Has a Font (can change)
-Has a Location
+- Has a Location
-Has a Color
+- Has a Color
-Has a Size
+- Has a Size

 **Game**

--- Has player(s)
+- Has player(s)
-Has score(s)
+- Has score(s)
-Has debris(s) (yes "debris" can be plural but it doesn't make the point)
+- Has debris(s) (yes "debris" can be plural but it doesn't make the point)